How do you find, hire and keep high-performing professionals in the nonprofit sector?

 and other organizations' job sites aligned with your goals.
 Think outside the box.
 Don’t be afraid to look at the for-profit sector: salespeople might be great at soliciting corporate sponsorships.

 Develop the ability to give high-performing employees more to do, like a special project you have been looking to introduce or expand.
 Find a person to champion that project and delegate that additional authority to her.

 Use the examples below as a springboard for redesigning your compensation packages with perks beyond monetary compensation that drive loyalty.

 - Reasonable vacation: Offer three weeks of vacation to start.
 Managers should be given four weeks.

 - Education: Give employees ten percent of their time to learn another business area within your shop, giving them the chance to gain new skills and build their career without changing jobs.

-- Telecommute: Offer the opportunity to work from home one day a week.
+- Telecommute: Offer the opportunity to work from home at least one day a week (and preferably more).

 - Assist new mothers: Help women returning from maternity leave transition back to

 the office by offering them flex hours for a period of time.